dmitryro/kafka-pipeline/README.md

 - **Dead Letter Queue (DLQ)**: Invalid messages are sent to the `user-login-dlq` topic.
 - **Fault tolerance and retries**: The consumer ensures that messages are processed even in case of temporary issues, using retry logic with exponential backoff.
 - **Graceful shutdown**: The application handles shutdown signals to close Kafka consumer and producer connections cleanly.

+### 1. **Kafka Consumer & Producer Integration** <a name="key_features_kafka_consumer_and_producer_itegration"></a>
+   - **What it does**: This feature allows the application to consume messages from a Kafka topic, process them, and then produce the processed messages to another Kafka topic or Dead Letter Queue (DLQ) if the message is invalid.
+   - **Motivation**: Kafka is used for its ability to handle high-throughput data streams in a fault-tolerant manner.
+This feature integrates seamlessly with Kafka to support real-time streaming and processing.
+   - **How it was implemented**:
+     - The `kafka.NewConsumer` and `kafka.NewProducer` functions are used to initialize Kafka consumer and producer instances.
+     - A consumer subscribes to the input topic, polls for new messages, and forwards them to a worker pool for processing.
+     - The producer is responsible for publishing processed messages to the output topic, or failing that, to the DLQ.
+   - **How it should be tested**:
+     - Unit tests can validate Kafka message consumption and production by mocking the `ConsumerInterface` and `ProducerInterface` with predefined messages.
+   - **How it addresses issues**:
+     - This feature enables real-time processing of Kafka streams, crucial for high-volume, low-latency data pipelines as required in the assignment.

+### 2. **Message Processing & Validation** <a name="key_features_message_processing_and_validation"></a>
+   - **What it does**: Each message is processed and validated before being forwarded.
+Invalid messages are sent to a Dead Letter Queue (DLQ) for further investigation.
+   - **Motivation**: To ensure data integrity, only valid messages based on certain criteria (e.g., presence of `UserID`, valid `AppVersion`, etc.) are allowed to proceed to the output topic.
+   - **How it was implemented**:
+     - The `processMessage` function handles unmarshalling, validation, and processing of incoming messages.
+Valid messages are transformed and timestamped as `ProcessedMessage`.
+     - Invalid messages are identified and logged, and they are then sent to the DLQ using the `publishWithRetry` function to ensure fault tolerance.
+   - **How it should be tested**:
+     - Unit tests for message validation (e.g., ensuring that missing or invalid fields cause the message to be rejected).
+     - Simulating both valid and invalid messages should trigger the correct flow (either processing or DLQ publishing).
+   - **How it addresses issues**:
+     - The feature helps maintain the integrity of the data pipeline by preventing invalid data from being processed, ensuring downstream systems receive clean data.

+### 3. **Retry Logic for Kafka Message Publishing** <a name="key_features_retry_logic_for_kafka_message_publishing"></a>
+   - **What it does**: When publishing a message to Kafka, if the operation fails, the application will retry the operation up to a specified number of attempts, with a delay between retries.
+   - **Motivation**: Retry logic improves fault tolerance, ensuring that transient errors in Kafka publishing do not result in lost data.
+   - **How it was implemented**:
+     - The `publishWithRetry` function is responsible for retrying message publication.
+It retries a maximum of `retries` times with a `delay` between attempts.
+   - **How it should be tested**:
+     - Mocking Kafka's producer failures and ensuring that the retry logic is triggered and the correct number of attempts is made before failing.
+   - **How it addresses issues**:
+     - This retry mechanism helps mitigate issues where transient network or Kafka broker failures may prevent message delivery, improving the reliability of the system.

+### 4. **Prometheus Metrics for Monitoring** <a name="key_features_prometheus_metrics_for_monitoring"></a>
+   - **What it does**: This feature integrates Prometheus for real-time monitoring of Kafka message processing.
+It tracks the number of successfully processed messages, as well as failed ones sent to the DLQ.
+   - **Motivation**: Monitoring metrics are critical for observing the health of the system, understanding message processing volumes, and detecting issues early.
+   - **How it was implemented**:
+     - A Prometheus counter, `kafkaMessagesProcessed`, is incremented every time a message is successfully processed or sent to the DLQ.
+     - A Prometheus metrics server is started on port `9090` using the `promhttp.Handler` to expose these metrics to Prometheus for scraping.
+   - **How it should be tested**:
+     - Integration tests can be written to confirm that the metrics are correctly incremented when messages are processed or failed.
+     - A manual test could involve verifying that the metrics endpoint (`/metrics`) is accessible and showing correct data.
+   - **How it addresses issues**:
+     - Prometheus monitoring ensures that the system’s health can be tracked continuously, helping quickly detect performance or operational issues in the Kafka message pipeline.

+### 5. **Graceful Shutdown** <a name="key_features_graceful_shutdown></a>
+   - **What it does**: The system handles signals like `SIGINT` and `SIGTERM` to gracefully shut down the Kafka consumer and producer, ensuring no data is lost during shutdown.
+   - **Motivation**: Graceful shutdown ensures that the system can stop cleanly without losing messages in-flight or causing data corruption.
+   - **How it was implemented**:
+     - The `handleSignals` function listens for termination signals and invokes a cancel function to stop message processing.
+     - Once the signal is received, it shuts down the Kafka consumer and producer in an orderly manner, ensuring that no message is left unprocessed.
+   - **How it should be tested**:
+     - Test by simulating signals (e.g., `SIGINT` or `SIGTERM`) and verifying that the system stops gracefully without data loss.
+   - **How it addresses issues**:
+     - Ensures system stability and data integrity during shutdown, preventing issues with incomplete message processing.

+### 6. **Worker Pool for Concurrent Message Processing** <a name="key_features_worker_pool_for_concurrent_message_processing"></a>
+   - **What it does**: A worker pool processes messages concurrently to ensure efficient message handling and prevent bottlenecks in the data pipeline.
+   - **Motivation**: The worker pool allows the system to scale efficiently by processing multiple messages concurrently, which is crucial for high-throughput Kafka topics.
+   - **How it was implemented**:
+     - A worker pool is created with a fixed number of workers (`workerPoolSize`).
+Each worker listens for messages and processes them independently.
+     - The workers are synchronized using a `sync.WaitGroup` to ensure that all processing is completed before the program terminates.
+   - **How it should be tested**:
+     - Unit tests can check that multiple workers are correctly processing messages in parallel.
+     - Integration tests could simulate high message volumes to ensure that the system handles them efficiently.
+   - **How it addresses issues**:
+     - The worker pool enables parallel processing, which helps scale the system and ensures that the application can handle large volumes of messages.

+### 7. **Private IP Filtering** <a name="key_features_private_ip_filtering"></a>
+   - **What it does**: This feature filters out messages originating from private IP addresses to ensure that only valid, external data is processed.
+   - **Motivation**: Filtering private IP addresses prevents internal traffic from contaminating the data pipeline, ensuring that only relevant data is processed.
+   - **How it was implemented**:
+     - The `isPrivateIP` function checks if the IP address in a message is a private IP (i.e., within reserved ranges).
+If it is, the message is rejected.
+   - **How it should be tested**:
+     - Tests should verify that messages from private IPs are rejected and that the correct log messages are generated.
+   - **How it addresses issues**:
+     - Helps maintain the quality of data by ensuring that only external sources are processed.

+### 8. **Dead Letter Queue (DLQ)** <a name="key_features_dead_letter_queue"></a>
+   - **What it does**: Invalid messages are routed to a Dead Letter Queue (DLQ) for further investigation, ensuring that processing continues for valid messages even in the case of errors.
+   - **Motivation**: To ensure that invalid or corrupted messages do not interfere with normal processing while still allowing for troubleshooting and further action.
+   - **How it was implemented**:
+     - The `publishToDLQ` function sends invalid messages to the `user-login-dlq` Kafka topic.
+This process is triggered when a message fails validation or processing.
+   - **How it should be tested**:
+     - Unit tests can simulate invalid messages and confirm that they are correctly routed to the DLQ.
+   - **How it addresses issues**:
+     - DLQ provides a mechanism for isolating erroneous messages, ensuring that they do not block the flow of valid messages through the system.

+---

 ## Design Choices <a name="design_choices"></a>